DantasB/r6siege-player-info-crawler/README.md

 ## Information:
 - This Crawler access the [R6Stats](https://r6stats.com/) and reproduce every get and post necessary to reach the user information.
-- The class [PlayerData](PlayerData.cs) will be used to compare the stored data with the data gotten in the above url.
+- The class [PlayerData](https://github.com/DantasB/R6Siege-PlayerInfo-Crawler/blob/master/R6SCrawler/Classes/PlayerData.cs) will be used to compare the stored data with the data gotten in the above url.
 - The [Utils](Utils.cs) is a group of functions used to treat the Date information.
-- The [R6StatsData](R6StatsData.cs) is a class that stores every R6Stats data gotten.
+- The [R6StatsData](https://github.com/DantasB/R6Siege-PlayerInfo-Crawler/blob/master/R6SCrawler/Classes/R6StatsData.cs) is a class that stores every R6Stats data gotten.
+- The [R6TabData](https://github.com/DantasB/R6Siege-PlayerInfo-Crawler/blob/master/R6SCrawler/Classes/R6TabData.cs) is a class that stores the Terrorist Hunt data gotten with the R6Tab API
 - The [Worker](Worker.cs) is where the main function is located and the other group of functions necessaries to parse the url data.

 ## How to Use: